jmhammond/mathsquirrel.com/content/calc/chapter3/section5.md

 title: Section 3.5
 mathjax: true
 ShowBreadCrumbs: true
-showtoc: true
+showTableOfContents: true
 tocopen: false
+showDate: false
 ---

-Section 3.5, Summary of Curve Sketching
+Summary of Curve Sketching
 <!--more-->

 The examples in this section use everything we've learned for the previous four sections all at once.
 As a result, each video is quite long.
 Pause when you need to and ask any questions that you have!